Are you sure you want to remove this item from your Recipe Box?

 Please consider subscribing to PureWow

 You could stuff your face with chocolate eggs all weekend long (hey, no judgment), but along with Easter comes new seasonal produce and fresh flavors, and it would be a shame not to let those ingredients shine.
-Here, 50 Easter dessert recipes that will make your springtime celebration (chocolate eggs included).
+Here, 65 Easter dessert recipes—from strawberry cupcakes to chocolate candy to carrot cake—that will make your springtime celebration.
+Looking for recipes to serve before dessert?
+We've got you covered with these easy Easter brunch ideas and fabulous sides for ham.

 Is it breakfast or dessert?
 Doesn’t matter: It’s delicious.